-These tips are to help you get the most out of your appointments with your GP, kidney specialist and other healthcare professionals.
-They are written for adults with autosomal dominant polycystic kidney disease (ADPKD) and autosomal recessive polycystic kidney disease (ARPKD) and their families.
+These tips are to help you and your child get the most out of appointments with his or her doctor, kidney specialist and other healthcare professionals.
+Our tips are written for parents of children with autosomal recessive polycystic kidney disease (ARPKD).

-Appointments about your own health or the health of a loved one can be stressful, and upsetting at times.
-A lot of important information is often covered in a short time.
-It can be frustrating to walk away from an appointment realising that you didn’t say what you planned to or that you have new questions.
-You may also later struggle to remember the details from the appointment.
+Appointments about the health of your child can be stressful and upsetting at times for them and for you.
+A lot of important information can be covered in a short time.
+It can be frustrating to walk away from an appointment realising that they or you didn’t say what you planned to, or that you have new questions.
+You may later struggle to remember the details from the appointment.

 Top tips for successful appointments

 - Do you know which doctor you’ll see?
-If it’s important to you to see the same doctor whenever possible, request this beforehand by phone or in person.
+If it’s important to you to see the same doctor whenever possible, ask beforehand.

-- Carefully read and follow any instructions you’ve been given beforehand.
-For example, for some procedures you may be asked not to eat or drink beforehand.
-If you’re having a computed tomography (CT) or magnetic resonance imaging (MRI) scan, you shouldn’t wear metal.
+- Carefully read and follow any instructions you’ve been given before the appointment.
+For example, for some procedures your child may be asked not to eat or drink beforehand.
+If he or she is having a computed tomography (CT) or magnetic resonance imaging (MRI) scan, they shouldn’t wear metal.

 - Collect any information requested.
-When you see a specialist for the first time, they may well want your and your family’s medical history.
-Note down the names and doses of any medicines, supplements or vitamins you take.
-If you have a smartphone, you could take photos of bottles/packets to show.
-Or, you could take the medicines with you in a bag.
+When you see a specialist for the first time, they may want your child’s and family’s medical history.
+Note down the names and doses of any medicines, supplements or vitamins your child takes.
+You could take photos of bottles/packets to show on a smartphone or take the medicines in a bag.

-- If you want to cover multiple points, consider asking whether a longer appointment is possible.
-Many GP surgeries can offer a double slot.
+- If you have a lot to discuss, consider asking whether a longer appointment is possible.
+Many doctors’ surgeries can offer a double slot.

 Give clear information

-- At the appointment, use your notes.
-These will help you to give your doctor as complete a picture as possible and to focus on what’s important for you.
+- At the appointment, use the notes you prepared together.
+These will help you and your child to give your doctor a complete picture and to focus on what is important to you.

-- If you’re going to have tests or a procedure, make sure you understand what will happen.
-This will help you feel more calm and confident.
-Ask questions whenever you need.
+- If your child is going to have tests or a procedure, make sure they understand what will happen.
+This will help them feel calm and confident.
+Encourage them to ask questions whenever they need.

 - Check when and how you’ll receive any test results.
 Who can you contact if you don’t receive a letter/phone call when expected?

-- Write down key details you’re given or, if you prefer, ask permission to record the discussion on your phone.
-You can also ask your doctor to print out useful information and provide a copy of your notes, their reports and any letters to other healthcare professionals.
+- Write down key details or, if you prefer, ask permission to record the discussion on your phone.
+Some video call systems also allow you to record the discussion (remember to ask first).
+You can also ask the doctor to provide a copy of your child’s notes, reports and any letters they write about your child’s care.

-- Ask if there are leaflets you can take home or websites you could read later if you’d like to find out more.
+- Ask if there are child-friendly leaflets or websites that your child could read later if they want to know more.